 Card counting systems have been devised to tell the player when the odds are in their favor (so that they can bet more), and when the advantage shifts to the house (so they can decrease their wagers).
-All such systems are based on the logic that the more 10-value cards and Aces remain in the shoe, the bigger is the chance that player gets dealt a Blackjack and that the dealer goes bust.
-Available systems differ in terms of complexity, accuracy and efficiency.
-Even the simplest ones will take time to master if you’re a beginner, so no wonder the interest in Blackjack card counting software is high and the offer fairly big.
+All such systems are based on the logic that the more 10-value cards and Aces remain in the shoe, the bigger the chance that the player gets dealt a Blackjack and that the dealer goes bust.
+Available systems differ in terms of complexity, accuracy, and efficiency.
+Even the simplest ones will take time to master if you’re a beginner, so no wonder the interest in Blackjack card counting software is high and the offer is fairly big.

 Let us clear one thing right from the start: card counting software does not come in the form of a discreet device disguised as a James Bond weapon, which you can take and use in a land-based casino without anyone noticing.
-It functions primarily as a practice tool which will train you in different card counting techniques and help you improve your skills.
+It functions primarily as a practice tool that will train you in different card-counting techniques and help you improve your skills.
 But it’s not just the novices who can benefit; experienced card counters may want to learn a new system, other than the one they’ve been using for years, or advance in terms of speed and accuracy.

-Do a bit of Googling and you’ll find plenty free options, including many apps for iPhones and Android devices.
+Do a bit of Googling and you’ll find plenty of free options, including many apps for iPhones and Android devices.
 The fact they are free doesn’t necessarily mean they’re crap, though one would expect a truly outstanding product to come with a price tag.
 And it does!
 Let’s have a look at a few options worth checking out.

-Blackjack Apprenticeship website offers a comprehensive video course which will teach you how to count cards in the best possible way, at the same time providing drills to practice your Blackjack card-counting skills and improve your game.
+Blackjack Apprenticeship website offers a comprehensive video course that will teach you how to count cards in the best possible way, at the same time providing drills to practice your Blackjack card-counting skills and improve your game.
 They also host a forum where one can discuss game strategy, learn tips and tricks, and get access to pros who have already won millions.
 Services are offered via 3 packages ranging in price from $12.50 to $29 per month.

 Why should you trust them?
 Well, the guys behind this project have got some impressive experience to boast of.
 Colin has been counting cards for almost 15 years, played on all levels, travelled around the world as a full-time professional, and run a multi-million dollar Blackjack team consisting of 30+ players.
 He’s been featured in New York Times, CNN and The Colbert Report, so his background and qualifications are fairly easy to check.
 The other guy, going by Loudon Ofton, has been counting cards professionally for the last 7 years and is currently closing in on his millionth dollar taken out of the clutches of US casino (which, incidentally, has labelled him the most notorious player).
 Fancy learning a thing or two from these guys?
 Then check out their website!